EspressoSystems/espresso/examples/demo2/demo2.md

 # Setup

-You can use the `demo_script` interpreter to control many validator and wallet processes at once, from a single terminal.
+You can use the `demo_script` interpreter to control many validator and keystore processes at once, from a single terminal.
 This makes interacting with the demo a lot smoother.
 To start it,
 ```
 cargo run --release --bin demo_script
 ```

-# Create wallets
+# Create keystores

-You can route commands to individual wallets using the wallet's numeric ID.
-Type the following (excluding # lines, which show the expected output) to create a new password-protected wallet:
+You can route commands to individual keystores using the keystore's numeric ID.
+Type the following (excluding # lines, which show the expected output) to create a new password-protected keystore:
 ```
-wallet 0: open
+keystore 0: open
 # Enter password:
-wallet 0: test_password0
+keystore 0: test_password0
 # Retype password:
-wallet 0: test_password0
+keystore 0: test_password0
 ```
-Repeat the process using wallet ID 1, so we will have to wallets to transfer assets between.
+Repeat the process using keystore ID 1, so we will have to keystores to transfer assets between.

 # Check initial state
 At any time, you can type `list` to list the active processes in the demo.
-Right now, typing `list` should show a number of validators and the two wallets we just created.
+Right now, typing `list` should show a number of validators and the two keystores we just created.

-The demo is set up so that the primary wallet, wallet 0, has an initial balance of 2^32 native tokens, and all other wallets have no balance:
+The demo is set up so that the primary keystore, keystore 0, has an initial balance of 2^32 native tokens, and all other keystores have no balance:
 ```
-wallet 0: assets
+keystore 0: assets
 # Lists available assets, notice the native asset type has index 0
-wallet 0: balance 0
+keystore 0: balance 0
 # 4294967296
-wallet 1: balance 0
+keystore 1: balance 0
 # 0
 ```